 There exist a litany of reasons why you may be denied security clearance or experienced revocation of your military or government security clearance.

 These may include a charge of allegiance to a foreign country, otherwise foreign influence, sexual behavior, personal conduct, alcohol consumption, drug involvement, psychological conditions, criminal conduct, and handling protected information.
-Some outside activities and misuse of IT systems can also cause security clearance issues.
+Some outside activities and misuse of IT systems can also cause issues.

 How to Appeal a Military or Government Security Clearance Denial